TLMEUS/TLMEUS/README.md

 I was a freshman in high school on a Texas Instruments TI-99/4A personnel computer my parents bought for the "family" for Christmas that year.
 I started with simple programs out of computer magazines.
 Over the years I moved up to Color Computers from Radio Shack, all the while learning to write programs in the BASIC programming language.
-I then took a correspondence course in computer programming, where I was introduced to the IDM compatible computer.
+I then took a correspondence course in computer programming, where I was introduced to the IBM compatible computer.

 This correspondence course introduced me to other languages, such as Pascal, C, C++, COBOL, and (my least favorite) Assembly Language.
 I also created a simple program that resembled a Windows type program, before Windows was a thing.